Here's why Khalil Mack won't be there when the new Gruden-Raiders era begins

 Is that the smartest way to team-build under a new coach, with all involved knowing their best player is just biding his time to sign a huge contract someplace else?
 With an unsigned franchise tag, there are no fines for skipping out on any of the otherwise mandatory spring and summer football activities, and not having Mack around for any of that is less than ideal.

-Seems fairly obvious to me that the time to hammer out a new deal, or to seriously consider dealing Mack for ultimate value, is right-bleeping-now.
+It seems fairly obvious that the time to hammer out a new deal, or to seriously consider dealing Mack for ultimate value, is right-bleeping-now.
 No reason to wait any longer.
 And, with a full seven months about to conclude since the Raiders last played a meaningful game, and with Mack having nothing to mull, I'd start taking that trade option much more seriously if I found myself in Oakland's predicament.

 Fire up a conference call with the Colts, Jets, Bills, Packers and Bears, and send out an email to the front offices of the rest of the NFL teams, and let them know that Mack is available in trade.
 Trust me, at this point, given the state of relations between the star end and the Raiders, you ain't bruising anyone's feelings.
 This is a big-boy business and it's about getting paid during this finite period in which a player is both healthy and productive.